Rajpratik71/linux-manPages/msgattrib.md

               set all messages non-obsolete

        --previous
-              when setting 'fuzzy', keep previous msgids of  translated  mes‐ sages.
+              when setting 'fuzzy', keep previous msgids of translated messages.

        --clear-previous
               remove the "previous msgid" from all messages